MLB Rumors: Bryce Harper Turned Down Dodgers’ $45 Million Per Year Offer, And 12-Year Giants Deal, Reports Say

-Bryce Harper will now become a member of the Philadelphia Phillies, on a $330 million contract that will last 13 years with no opt-out clauses — meaning he will likely play the remainder of his career in, as one commentator put it, “in a city his family didn’t want him to, and he doesn’t love,” as Inquisitr reported earlier.
+Bryce Harper will now become a member of the Philadelphia Phillies, on a $330 million contract that will last 13 years with no opt-out clauses, meaning he will likely play the remainder of his career in, as one commentator put it, “in a city his family didn’t want him to, and he doesn’t love,” as The Inquisitr previously reported.
 But why?
 Details began to emerge late on Thursday about the contracts that were turned down by Harper, from two west coast teams much closer to his Nevada home.

 In light of the new details, as reported by CBS Sports and other outlets, Harper now appears to have simply opted for the contract with the highest total dollar figure — though not the highest annual paycheck — and the most years, combined into one package.